We have a tendency to get in our own way when solving problems, which is why effective strategy requires a formalized approach.

-We'll walk through the barriers we have to solving problems and start to touch on how you can create a problem solving strategy to overcome them.
+We'll walk through the barriers we have to solving problems and start to touch on how you can create a problem-solving strategy to overcome them.

 There are plenty of reasons why stakeholders act hastily and handle problems ineffectively.
 The stakeholder might evaluate before investigating, failing to inquire and fully understand the situation.
 They might struggle with comparing new and old experiences, searching for the familiar rather than the unique in a new problem.
-They might also confuse symptoms and problems, overlook unsolvable problems and concentrate on simple concerns, respond automatically, or refuse to explore deeply before acting (Elbing,1978).
+They also might confuse symptoms and problems, leading the stakeholders to concentrate on simple concerns, respond automatically, or refuse to explore deeply before acting as mentioned in the book Behavioral Decisions in Organizations by Alvar Elbing.
+We also know that there are attitudinal and cognitive reasons.
 These reasons make it difficult to eliminate waste in designing solutions that drive business results or demonstrate outcomes that impact the business.

-We also know that there are attitudinal and cognitive reasons.
-I have outlined a few reasons below that explain the barriers we commonly face without even realizing it.
+We have outlined a few reasons below that explain the barriers we commonly face without even realizing it.

 Your Early Warning System

 The news, Twitter, Facebook, reality shows, and other data channels bombard us with negative stories that put us on high alert.
 The reason for that is the part of the brain called the amygdala.
-This is the almond shaped mass of nuclei located deep within the temporal lobe of the brain.
+This is the almond-shaped mass of nuclei located deep within the temporal lobe of the brain.
 It is a limbic system structure that is involved in many of our emotions and motivations, particularly those that are related to survival.

-This early warning system is used as a danger detector in a crisis situation, wartime skirmishes or when escaping a charging T-Rex.
-In business we don't have to use the same survival skills, but the brain still responds in an instinctive way to negativity and puts us on high alert.
+This early warning system is used as a danger detector in a crisis, wartime skirmishes or when escaping a charging T-Rex.
+In business, we don't have to use the same survival skills, but the brain still responds in an instinctive way to negativity and puts us on high alert.

-These days we are under so much pressure to perform and do it quickly.
-Often times, problem solving techniques aren't even used as managers (and others) have a propensity to act in haste to correct situations rather than taking the time to think through them (Mintzberg, 1973).
+The Nature of Managerial Work by H. Mintzberg, points out that problem-solving techniques aren't even used as managers (and others) have a propensity to act in haste to correct situations rather than taking the time to think through them.

 This provides context for what we face as a performance partner when we begin to carefully unpack different challenges and opportunities our clients are experiencing.
 With these challenges in mind, we examine each situation through a lens of many factors, knowing that we are looking for simplicity on the other side of complexity.

 These are the types of considerations that go into analyzing client needs.
 We explore their needs with a mind for both the positive and the negative problems.
 Being careful, not to focus simply on those findings that scratch the surface of a situation, but exploring them with a mind for discovery, exploration, and accuracy through the root of the problem(s).